Ansett Australia: Ansett Mark II and Tesna

-After receiving a federal government guarantee, Ansett resumed limited services between major cities on 1 October 2001, using only the Airbus A320 Skystar fleet.
+After the federal government agreed to underwrite up to A$25 million of ticket sales for 12 weeks, Ansett resumed limited services between Sydney and Melbourne on 29 September 2001, using only the Airbus A320 Skystar fleet, and extended them to Brisbane and Perth in early October.
 This was referred to as Ansett Mark II, an operation run and financed by Ansett Australia under administration.
 The purpose of getting Ansett back into the air was to attract a buyer for the business and to generate positive cash flow.
-Attempts by Ansett's Voluntary Administrators to re-engage Singapore Airlines to consider a role in resurrecting Ansett through a meeting on 6 October 2001 resulted in SA agreeing to play a consultancy role in this effort.
+Attempts by Ansett's Voluntary Administrators to re-engage Singapore Airlines to consider a role in resurrecting Ansett through a meeting on 6 October 2001 resulted in Singapore Airlines agreeing to play a consultancy role in this effort.

 The revived and scaled-back operation ran on a tight budget, and its service reflected that.
 It consisted of single-class seating with no catering, interlining baggage, valet parking, or frequent flyer points.
 After a month back in the air, the Golden Wing Club Lounges reopened, but like the scaled-back flying operation, provided no refreshments or other amenities apart from coffee and water.
 Ansett was essentially in "lock down" mode, while the administrators tried to source buyers in a very challenging market.
 Ansett Mark II traded only as "Ansett" in a different font to separate it from the former operation.
 It traded from Ansett terminals, with Ansett ground staff, crew, and baggage handlers working around the clock to make it a success with limited resources.
 Designated gates at each of Ansett's terminals were used for the operation, while aircraft not being used were moved away to more distant gates, with the disused concourses being sealed off.

+The revived airline faced strong competition.
+Qantas leased aircraft and crews from Air Canada for trans-Tasman flights, freeing its own aircraft for domestic routes, and offered low fares; Mentha said that he understood Qantas's actions but warned that "any competition with excess capacity will clearly impact Ansett's ability to gain custom and maintain it".
+The ACCC investigated whether Qantas's one-way Sydney–Melbourne fare of A$88, introduced after Ansett relaunched with an introductory fare of A$99, amounted to predatory pricing, and in November said that it was examining twelve specific allegations of anti-competitive conduct by Qantas, made by Virgin Blue, Ansett's administrators and an airport operator.
+Qantas denied profiteering from Ansett's collapse.